 Road, transport and digital connectivity are instrumental in supporting access to services, tackling social isolation and ensuring the District can compete locally, nationally and internationally.
 The Council has identified a number of projects to improve road and transport connections, and will continue to address the challenge of improving digital connectivity, so that rural communities can participate fully in all aspects of civic, community and business life.
+Advancing the production of the Local Development Plan will also support the economic and social needs of the district in line with regional strategies and policies, whilst providing for the delivery of sustainable development.

-Our performance improvement objectives are based on those things that matter most to you.
-Over the past two years, all respondents to the consultations on the performance improvement objectives agreed with the inclusion of this objective and many identified 'planning' and 'urban and rural regeneration' as priority areas for improvement.
-The consultation also reinforced the need to improve accessibility to Council facilities by offering better public transport options from rural areas, and the Council is working with Translink and Newry BID (Business Improvement District) to pilot a night time bus service in 2018.
+Our performance improvement objectives are based on the issues that matter most to you.
+Over the past three years, almost all respondents to the consultations on the performance improvement objectives agreed with the inclusion of this objective and many identified 'planning' and 'urban and rural regeneration' as priority areas for improvement.
+The consultation also highlighted the importance of investing in the physical and digital infrastructure in rural areas, which is being progressed through Village Plans and the Rural Development Programme.